European Union: Key Dates

 1952 - Treaty of Paris (1951) between 6 countries - Belgium, France, Germany, Italy, Luxembourg and the Netherlands - enters into force.
 European Coal and Steel Community (ECSC) created.

 1958 - Treaties of Rome (1957) enter into force.
-European Atomic Energy Community (Euratom) and European Economic Community (EEC - later renamed the EC) created.
+European Atomic Energy Community (Euratom) and European Economic Community (EEC - later renamed the European Community - the EC) created.

 1973 - Denmark, Ireland and the UK join the communities.
 Total now 9.